joomla/accessibility/docs/testing/testing-single-page.md

 * Does the content disappear outside the screen area?

 ### C. Color and contrast
-* Are important information conveyed differently than in a way that is not based solely on the senses, eg only by color? [(1.3.3 Sensory Characteristics - Level A][18], [1.4.1 Use of Color - Level A)][19]
+* Is important information conveyed differently, than in a way that is not based solely on the senses, eg only by color? [(1.3.3 Sensory Characteristics - Level A][18], [1.4.1 Use of Color - Level A)][19]
 * Is the contrast between text and background at least 4.5: 1 and for large fonts at least 3: 1?

 ### D. Time, movement, disturbance